Binomial Inequalities for Chromatic, Flow, and Tension Polynomials: Introduction

 A famous and wide-open problem, going back to at least~\cite{wilfchromatic}, concerns the classification of chromatic polynomials of graphs.
 As is well known, for a given graph $G$, the number $\chi_G(n)$ of proper colorings of $G$ using $n$ colors evaluates to a polynomial in $n$, and so a natural question is: which polynomials are chromatic?

 Toward this classification problem, one may ask for necessary inequalities among the coefficients of a chromatic polynomial, and this paper gives one such set of inequalities.
-There are three natural bases for the space of polynomials of degree $\le d$ when considering chromatic polynomials (of graphs with at most $d$ vertices): \begin{itemize} \item the monomials $1, n, n^2, \dots, n^d$; \item the binomial coefficients $\binom n d, \binom n {d-1}, \dots, \binom n 0$; \item the binomial coefficients $\binom {n+d} d, \binom {n+d-1} d, \dots, \binom n d$. \end{itemize} It is well known that the coefficients of any chromatic polynomial in the monomial basis alternate in sign (this can be proved, e.g., by deletion--contraction), and that the coefficients in both binomial-coefficient bases are nonnegative (in the first case, this follows from considering proper colorings that use exactly $k$ colors, for $0 \le k \le d$, and this is closely connected to \emph{$\sigma$-polynomials}~\cite{korfhage}; in the second case, nonnegativity follows from Stanley's work on order polynomials \cite{stanleychromaticlike} and the natural decomposition of a chromatic polynomial into order polynomial---see equation~\eqref{eq:chiintoorder} below---; this was first spelled out in~\cite{linialchromatic}).
+In enumerative combinatorics, there are three natural bases for the space of polynomials of degree at most $d$: \begin{itemize} \item the monomials $1, n, n^2, \dots, n^d$; \item the binomial coefficients $\binom n d, \binom n {d-1}, \dots, \binom n 0$; \item the binomial coefficients $\binom {n+d} d, \binom {n+d-1} d, \dots, \binom n d$. \end{itemize} It is well known that the coefficients of any chromatic polynomial in the monomial basis alternate in sign (this can be proved, e.g., by deletion--contraction), and that the coefficients in both binomial-coefficient bases are nonnegative (in the first case, this follows from considering proper colorings that use exactly $k$ colors, for $0 \le k \le d$, and this is closely connected to \emph{$\sigma$-polynomials}~\cite{korfhage}; in the second case, nonnegativity follows from Stanley's work on order polynomials \cite{stanleychromaticlike} and the natural decomposition of a chromatic polynomial into order polynomial---see equation~\eqref{eq:chiintoorder} below---; this was first spelled out in~\cite{linialchromatic}).

 We will work in the last basis and define the corresponding coefficients of the chromatic polynomial of a given graph $G$ with $d$ vertices via